Jahia/graphql-core/README.md

 ## Building & installing

-1. Build and install the package to your local maven repository using the command:

-        ./gradlew clean install

-2. Build this project (graphql-core-feature) using :
+1. Build this project (graphql-core-feature) using :

         mvn clean install

-3. Inside DX, connect to the SSH Karaf shell using :
+2. Inside DX, connect to the SSH Karaf shell using :

         ssh -p 8101 TOOLS_USER@localhost

     where TOOLS_USER and the associated password are the passwords you setup during the installation of DX for the system tools

-4. Enter the following command :
+3. Enter the following command :

-        feature:repo-add mvn:org.jahia.modules/graphql-core/1.0-SNAPSHOT/xml/features
+        feature:repo-add mvn:org.jahia.modules/graphql-core/1.0.0-SNAPSHOT/xml/features

-5. Install the feature using :
+4. Install the feature using :

         feature:install graphql-core